Megness6/megness.github.io/README.md

-# Portfolio

-Welcome to my portfolio repository!
-Here, you will find an overview of my skills, professional experience, projects, and ways to contact me.
-This portfolio showcases my work in data science, business analysis, software development, and Power Platform development.

 ## About Me

 I am a highly motivated and detail-oriented professional with a Master's degree in Data Science and Applications from the University at Buffalo, graduating with a 4.0 GPA.
 I have experience in a wide range of fields including business data engineering, business analysis, and software development, with expertise in data visualization, system analysis, and process improvement.
 I thrive in environments where I can apply both my technical and analytical skills to create innovative solutions and drive strategic decision-making.